torvalds/linux/Documentation/mm/slub.rst

    This will produce a single plot (png file).

-   Plots, expectedly, can be large so some fluctuations or small spikes can go unnoticed.
+   Plots, expectedly, can be large so some fluctuations or small spikes can go unanalticed.
 To deal with that, ``slabinfo-gnuplot.sh`` has two options to 'zoom-in'/'zoom-out':

    a) ``-s %d,%d`` -- overwrites the default image width and height